 JO: It varies.
 Cost of living is generally expensive, especially food and housing but on the other hand schooling and medical (not private) is free.
 Taxes are around 24%.
 An average salary for a worker with a degree is around $2,000 nett per month, could be more or less.
 Normally if you work for the government you get 14 salaries per year.

-BG: What are some of the important dates and festivals celebrated in Gran Canaria?
+OG: What are some of the important dates and festivals celebrated in Gran Canaria?

 JO: Carnival in February – it´s huge here; Christmas (they are not really into Santa Claus); 3 Kings/Wisemen day – 6 January when they swap Christmas presents.
 Each village/city celebrates the Virgin… of that particular place once a year too then they have what they call Romerías.

-BG: What are the biggest challenges as an expat parent in this country?
+OG: What are the biggest challenges as an expat parent in this country?

-I’m a Christian, most people here are non practiced Catholics and they think my belief is a cult.
+I’m a Christian, most people here are non practised Catholics and they think my belief is a cult.
 They very much stick to what they know and what their parents do.

 It’s hard to find expat products here and the little that is here is very expensive.
-They don’t have a huge range of fruits and generally their fruits are of an inferior quality.
+They don’t have a huge range of fruits and generally, their fruits are of inferior quality.
 However they pride themselves on their banana – The Canarian Banana is famous throughout Spain, or so the Canarians say 😉

 There are lots of things that I miss from home; More food options.
 More take out options.
 More entertainment options.
 Watching a movie in the original version (English).

-BG: Would you recommend the expat life in Gran Canaria?
+OG: Would you recommend the expat life in Gran Canaria?

 JO: No – unless you know you’re going back to your home country after a time period.
 Only then yes, because it can be a great learning experience.

 If you were coming here to live, I recommend you live out of the city because the housing is cheaper and you can get more value for your money.
 I would also recommend you get your kids integrated into the Spanish culture from the beginning so that they fit in.
 I did this with my daughter and it was the best decision ever.

 Thanks to Johlene for taking the time to speak with Our Globetrotters about her island expat life ~ like many of our previous interviewees, exotic locations to visit don’t necessarily equate to great long-term family homes when there is distance, language and cultural barriers involved.